-Vhi Insurance, VHI Healthcare DAC & Vhi Group Services outsources some critical or important operational functions or activities to outsourcing provider's external of the Vhi group.
+Vhi Insurance, VHI Healthcare DAC & Vhi Group Services outsources some critical or important operational functions or activities to outsourcing providers external of the Vhi group.
 Such external outsourced arrangements include:

-- Investment management arrangements which are outsourced to professional investment managers in the UK (Vhi Insurance but managed by Vhi Group Services). - Claims scanning services and claims third party recoveries which are outsourced to providers in Ireland (Vhi Insurance). - Claims data entry which is outsourced to a provider in the Republic of Mauritius (Vhi Insurance). - Software testing which is outsourced to a provider in India (Vhi Group Services DAC).
+- Investment management arrangements which are outsourced to professional investment managers in the UK (Vhi Insurance but managed by Vhi Group Services). - Claims scanning services and claims third party recoveries, which are outsourced to providers in Ireland (Vhi Insurance). - Claims data entry and ICD coding which are outsourced to a provider in the Republic of Mauritius (Vhi Insurance). - Software testing which is outsourced to a provider in India (Vhi Group Services DAC).

 In addition to external outsourcing Vhi Insurance also engages in intra group outsourcing within the Vhi group.
-Services outsourced to other Vhi group companies include employees for the key functions, Internal Audit, Risk Management, Compliance and Actuarial.
+Services outsourced to other Vhi group companies include the provision of services by the Control Functions, Internal Audit, Risk Management and Compliance.
 Other internally outsourced critical or important operational functions include but are not limited to; Finance, Human Resources, IT, Legal and Secretarial, Marketing and Corporate Communications.
-All intra group services are carried out in Ireland.
+All intra group services are conducted in Ireland.

-Although not considered outsourcing, Vhi Insurance also has a tied agency agreement in place with Vhi Healthcare DAC, which acts as an insurance intermediary.
+Although not considered outsourcing, Vhi Insurance also has a tied agency agreement in place with Vhi Healthcare DAC, which acts as a Retail Insurance Intermediary.
 The agreement allows Vhi Healthcare DAC to sell the insurance company's products to customers on its behalf.